dengertheguy/den.net/README.md

 - **Custom Keybinds**: Assign and change keybinds to quickly open the GUI.
 - **Configuration Saving**: Manage personalized settings for a seamless user experience.

----

-## 🔧 Usage

-To use the DengerNetwork GUI, load the script in your executor by copying and pasting the following code:

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/dengertheguy/dengernetworkapoc/refs/heads/main/main.lua"))()